No Win, No Fee (818) 990-8300

 What Constitutes Wrongful Termination?

-Wrongful termination isn't simply about being fired.
-It occurs when your employer dismisses you in a way that violates the law.
+Wrongful termination occurs when your employer dismisses you in a way that violates the law.
 California, for instance, operates under "at-will" employment.
 This generally means that either the employee or employer can end the relationship at any time.
 However, there are limitations.
-Exceptions include terminations based on protected characteristics, such as:
+What's wrongful termination includes exceptions such as terminations based on protected characteristics, such as:

 • Race